netbox-community/go-netbox/docs/Service.md

 ### NewService

-`func NewService(id int32, url string, display string, name string, ports []int32, created NullableTime, lastUpdated NullableTime, ) *Service`
+`func NewService(id int32, url string, displayUrl string, display string, name string, ports []int32, created NullableTime, lastUpdated NullableTime, ) *Service`

 NewService instantiates a new Service object
 This constructor will assign default values to properties that have it defined,